Axelina Johansson

-Axelina Johansson (born 20 April 2000) is a Swedish track and field athlete who competes in the shot put event, in which she holds the national record of 19.54 meters since 13 May 2023.
-She finished tenth in the shot put final at the 2024 Summer Olympics in Paris, France.
+Axelina Elin Signe Johansson (born 20 April 2000) is a Swedish track and field athlete who competes in the shot put event, in which she holds the national record.
+She became Sweden's first ever world medallist in the women's throws with the bronze medal at the 2026 World Athletics Indoor Championships, having previously finished tenth in the shot put final at the 2024 Summer Olympics in Paris, France.

-Career
+Biography

-Johansson threw 16.52m and finished 11th competing for the University of Nebraska–Lincoln at the 2022 NCAA Division I Indoor Track and Field Championships.
+Johansson threw 16.52m and finished 11th competing in the shot put for the University of Nebraska–Lincoln at the 2022 NCAA Indoor Championships.
 Johansson threw 17.30m to finish third at the 2022 Big Ten Indoor Championships shot put.
 As the 2022 Collegiate season moved outdoors, Johansson threw a personal best 18.39m to finish runner up in the shot put at the Big Ten Outdoor Championships.
 Johansson was subsequently honoured with the Big Ten Women's Outdoor Freshman of the Year award.

-Johansson finished third at the 2022 NCAA Division I Outdoor Track and Field Championships after throwing 18.06m at Hayward Field in Eugene, Oregon.
+Johansson finished third at the 2022 NCAA Outdoor Championships after throwing 18.06m at Hayward Field in Eugene, Oregon.
 Johansson also competed in Eugene, Oregon at the 2022 World Athletics Championships where she landed a new personal best throw 18.57m to reach the final of the women's shot put before ultimately finishing in twelfth place.
 Johansson went to Munich to compete in the 2022 European Athletics Championships – Women's shot put and reached the final, finishing seventh with a first round throw of 18.04 which she never bettered.

-She won the NCAA title in June 2023.
-That month, she was a bronze medalist in the shot put at the 2023 European Athletics Team Championships in Silesia.
-She finished 13th at the 2023 World Athletics Championships in Budapest in August 2023.
+Johansson won the 2023 NCAA Outdoor title in June 2023.
+That month, she was a bronze medalist in the shot put at the 2023 European Athletics Team Championships in Silesia, Poland.
+She finished thirteenth at the 2023 World Athletics Championships in Budapest, Hungary, in August 2023.

-She finished eighth at the 2024 World Athletics Indoor Championships in Glasgow with a season’s best throw measured at 18.68 metres.
-In June 2024, she finished third at the NCAA Division 1 Championship shot put competition.
+Johansson finished eighth at the 2024 World Athletics Indoor Championships in Glasgow, Scotland, with a season’s best throw measured at 18.68 metres.
+In June 2024, she finished third at the 2024 NCAA Outdoor Championships shot put competition.
 She competed at the 2024 Summer Olympics in Paris in the shot put, qualifying for the final and placing tenth overall.